knative/docs/docs/versioned/admin/admin-overview.md

 ---
 # Overview

 This page provides guidance for administrators on how to manage Knative on an existing Kubernetes cluster.
-Essentially, Knative administrators install and configure Knative on a cluster, the Knative Serving and Eventing components, and the default or preferred plugins.
+Knative administrators install and configure both or either of the Serving and Eventing components along with default or preferred plugins.

-Knative developers primarily manage the objects defined by administrators, including apps, containers, and pods, and implement services through the Knative and Eventing components while utilizing plugins as needed.
+Knative developers primarily manage the core Kubernetes objects defined by administrators.
+The list is many, but include containers and pods, services, networking, identity, and storage.
+Developers also define functions with the Knative Functions programming model.

-Through optimizing configurations and best practices, administrators can provide Knative developers a seamless experience for their testing and production needs.
-The following diagram depicts these workflows and processes.
+Administrators can use Knative to provide developers with a seamless experience for interacting with clusters and backend services.
+The following illustration depicts these processes.

 ```mermaid
 ---